Supporting survivors of sexual violence and child sexual abuse

 You can find what broad services will be commissioned for Cambridgeshire residents from the Commissioning Intentions document below.
 Background information on the number of reported crimes and referrals into the current service is also available below.

-Consultation – we need your views to shape the future (still open)
+Consultation – your views to shape the future

 In Cambridgeshire the Sexual Assault Referral Centre (called The Elms) is based in Huntingdon and provides a single place where victims can seek specialist clinical help.
 For example an examination can be offered.
 This service is jointly funded by Cambridgeshire Constabulary and NHS England.